 - CRM.
 Most CRM apps have a single page and use the sidebar to show/hide different content.

 When not to use a SPA?

-If the app you're creating falls into any of the 6 examples below, don't create a SPA.
+Tread carefully if the app you're creating falls into any of the six examples below.

 - Ecommerce sites